IT21269134/E_commerce-Application/README.md

 # React E-commerce Application

 Welcome to our React E-commerce Application!
 This project is designed to provide an intuitive and efficient way to manage your e-commerce projects.
-Whether you're a solo entrepreneur or part of a larger team, our application has got you covered.

 ### Features:

 - **Project Progress Filtering:** Easily filter your projects by their progress status, making it a breeze to focus on what matters most at any given time.